marius-schairer/MDEF_Documentation/docs/term1/Design/MachineParadox.md

 }

 void loop() {

-  // Read the state of the button int buttonState = digitalRead(buttonMotor);
+  int buttonState = digitalRead(buttonMotor);
   int buttonTopState = digitalRead(buttonTop);
   int buttonBottomState = digitalRead(buttonBottom);
   unsigned long currentTime = millis();

-  // Check if the button is pressed and the motor is not running if (buttonState == LOW && MBreleased == 1) {
+  if (buttonState == LOW && MBreleased == 1) {
     lastButtonPressTime = currentTime;
     motorRunning = true;